4 Signs of an Underwatered Palm Tree and How to Save It

 3. Dry Soil

-One of the easiest ways to tell if your palm trees need some water is by gently digging around the soil with your fingers.
+One of the easiest ways to tell if your palm trees need water is by gently digging around the soil with your fingers.

 If the first three or four inches of dirt feel cool and moist, give your palms another week or two before watering again.